RMI/etoolbox/README.rst

       *  Support for easily storing and retrieving a range of Python objects, including builtins, pandas and numpy objects, and certain custom objects.
+      *  Store dataframes as parquets for space efficiency.

    *  IOMixin - a mixin that allows a class to be stored in a DataZip.
 Usually.